radius-project/radius/examples/azure-examples/azure-keyvault/index.md

 ### KeyVault accessor application

-The keyvault accessor application is a simple python application that tries to access the keyvault at the KV_URI environment variable and then tries to create, get and delete a secret.
+The keyvault accessor application is a simple python application that tries to access the keyvault at the KV_URI environment variable and then tries to list the secrets.

 ```
 resource kvaccessor 'Components' = {